gMetapop/gMetapop/1-GUI+CORE.exe.for.download/readme.how.2.install.md

 In case of installation problems, in particular for gMetapop_GUI under some Linux OS, please contact Frédéric Raspail (frederic.raspail@inrae.fr) or Pauline Garnier-Géré (pauline.garnier-gere@inrae.fr).
 If needed, we can also provide \*.exe files for a 32-bit Windows OS.

-* Connecting the last version of the User Manual to the GUI:
+* Connecting the most recent version of the User Manual to the GUI:

-a) The last updated version of the User Manual is available **<A HREF="https://github.com/gMetapop/gMetapop/tree/master/3-User.Manual-ver.1.0.0"> here</A>**

-b) The first complete version of the User Manual will be distributed with the release 1.0.0 of the program is identified by its date and version on the first page.

-c) In case of a separate update of the User Manual from that of the GUI, it will be included in the current distributed files with changes described here.
-Just copy the new version in the *.exe* folder to access the new version from the GUI.
+If an updated version of the User Manual is produced (check the date), it is available **<A HREF="https://github.com/gMetapop/gMetapop/tree/master/3-User.Manual-ver.1.0.0"> here</A>**.
+You just need to replace the previous version (located in the program *.exe* folder) by this one to access it from the GUI.